logicalgraphs/CryptoCoin/README.md

 ## TODOs:

+* add "cancel_today" which removes all data for today.

 * add "compared to:,,day-after results:" to recommendations report.

 * add a transfer protocol for coins (instead of dollars)